Gashouse Gang: Overview

 The nickname Gashouse Gang, by most accounts, came from the team's generally very shabby appearance and rough-and-tumble tactics.
 An opponent once stated the Cardinals players usually went into the field in unwashed, dirty, and smelly uniforms, which alone spread horror among their rivals.
 According to one account, shortstop Leo Durocher coined the term.
 He and his teammates were speaking derisively of the American League, and the consensus was that the Redbirds—should they prevail in the National League race—would handle whoever won the American League pennant.
 "Why, they wouldn't even let us in that league over there", Durocher, who had played for the New York Yankees, observed.
 "They think we're just a bunch of gashousers."
 The phrase gas house referred to factories that turned coal into town gas for lighting and cooking.
 Common in U.S. cities until the widespread use of natural gas, the plants were noted for their foul smell and were typically located near railroad yards in the poorest neighborhood in the city.
 Another explanation holds that the name comes from Dizzy Dean, who played at City Park (renamed McKechnie Field in 1962), in Bradenton, Florida, for spring training in the 1930s.
 The story goes that Dean liked the city so much, he bought a local gas station and hung out there when he wasn't playing.

-The team was led by general manager Branch Rickey, playing manager Frankie Frisch and included other stars such as Joe Medwick and Ripper Collins.
+The team was led by general manager Branch Rickey and playing manager Frankie Frisch and included other stars such as Joe Medwick and Ripper Collins.
 Many of the players on the Cardinals roster, including the Dean brothers, Bill DeLancey, Pepper Martin, Spud Davis, and Burgess Whitehead, were Southerners or Southwesterners from working-class backgrounds.

 The 1930 Cardinals won 92 games.
-Every player on the 1930 team with 300 or more at-bats hit a batting average of .300 or higher, which was the first and only time in baseball history.
-They won the pennant by two games, and faced the Philadelphia Athletics in the World Series.
-In the 1930 World Series, the Cardinals, a high-scoring offense, could only score more than three runs once in the Series, which they lost in six games.
+Every player on the 1930 team with 300 or more at-bats had a batting average of .300 or higher, for the first and only time in baseball history.
+They won the pennant by two games and faced the Philadelphia Athletics in the World Series.
+In the 1930 World Series, the Cardinals, a high-scoring offense, only scored more than three runs once in the Series, which they lost in six games.